petrohi/k155la3/content/posts/2022/tensil_ultra96v2_yolo.md

 scp -r tensil/drivers/tcu_pynq xilinx@192.168.3.1:
 ```

-Next, we'll download the tar file with the bitstream and hardware handoff file.
+Next, we'll download the bitstream created for Ultra96 architecture definition we used with the compiler.
 The bitstream contains the FPGA configuration resulting from Vivado synthesis and implementation.
 PYNQ also needs a hardware handoff file that describes FPGA components accessible to the host, such as DMA.
-Un-tar both files in `/home/xilinx` on the development board.
-(If you'd like to explore using Tensil RTL tool and Xilinx Vivado to synthesize the bitstream yourself, we refer you to [sections 1 through 4 in the ResNet20 tutorial]({{< relref "/posts/2022/tensil_ultra96v2" >}}).)
+Download and un-tar both files in `/home/xilinx` by running these commands on the development board.

 ```bash
 wget https://s3.us-west-1.amazonaws.com/downloads.tensil.ai/hardware/1.0.4/tensil_ultra96v2.tar.gz
 tar -xvf tensil_ultra96v2.tar.gz
 ```

+If you'd like to explore using Tensil RTL tool and Xilinx Vivado to synthesize the bitstream yourself, we refer you to [sections 1 through 4 in the ResNet20 tutorial]({{< relref "/posts/2022/tensil_ultra96v2" >}}).
+Section 6 in the same tutorial includes instructions for copying the bitstream and hardware handoff file from Vivado project onto your board.

-Now, copy the `.tmodel`, `.tprog` and `.tdata` artifacts produced by the compiler to `/home/xilinx` on the board.
+Now, copy the `.tmodel`, `.tprog` and `.tdata` artifacts produced by the compiler on your work station to `/home/xilinx` on the board.

 ```bash
 scp yolov4_tiny_192_onnx_ultra96v2.t* xilinx@192.168.3.1: